 Carnegie Mellon University

-M.S. in ECE in Thailand
+MS in ECE in Thailand

 Dual degree

-The Carnegie Mellon - CMKL | Thailand program is a collaboration between Carnegie Mellon University and King Mongkut’s Institute of Technology Ladkrabang (KMITL), a leading engineering university in Thailand.
+The ECE/Thailand MS program is a collaboration between Carnegie Mellon University and King Mongkut’s Institute of Technology Ladkrabang (KMITL), a leading engineering university in Thailand.
 To facilitate the collaboration with CMU, CMKL University has been established in association with KMITL to administer the program for research and education activities in Thailand.

-Interested students may apply for masters study in ECE.
+Interested students may apply for master's study in ECE.

 Curriculum

-Students in the ECE/Thailand M.S.
-Program will undertake an intensive study of the fundamentals of electrical and computer engineering.
-During the course of obtaining the M.S. degree, students will take graduate level ECE courses and participate in research projects.
+Students in the ECE/Thailand MS program will undertake an intensive study of the fundamentals of electrical and computer engineering.
+During the course of obtaining the MS degree, students will take graduate-level ECE courses and participate in research projects.

 Degree timeline